igncp/demos/README.md

     - [ ] Set the threshold to 99%
 1. [ ] Extra refactors:
     - Extract texts, some dimensions and state (`let` usage) into explicit variables
-    - Improve naming of variables and functions
+    - Improve naming of variables and functions, avoiding one-letter or very generic names
     - Add references to relevant documentations
     - Add some personal description of the implementation
     - Remove the usage of d3utils, even if it creates duplication in charts
     - Use `import { foo, bar } from "baz"` instead of `import * as baz from "baz"` where possible
+    - Use arrow function except when `this` is used
+    - Remove unnecessary `String(...)`
+    - Future: remove mutations of original data
+    - Future: avoid circular structures

 Some new examples may be added at the same time, especially when more progress is done